vaidas100/fuzzy-find/README.md

 # tesonet-word-search

-CLI tool that finds phrases in a given text file.
+tesonet-word-search - CLI tool that finds phrases in a given text file.

-Returns the top unique 5 matched words.
+Software returns the top unique 5 matched words.

 Search phrase (single word) can be misspelled.

-For word matching and shoring uses:
+For word matching and scoring software uses:

 1. American Soundex algorithm: